hernanponcedeleon/Dat3M/README.md

 The optional -cat,-scat,-tcat options specify the paths to the CAT files.
 When they are not provided, the memory model is extracted from the compilation options \<source> and \<target>.

 Other optional arguments include:
-- -relax: uses the relax encodnig for recursive relations,
+- -relax: uses the relax encoding for recursive relations,
 - -unroll: unrolling bound for the BMC.

 The .pts format